 Will I have bleeding after a colposcopy?

 You may have a dark-colored vaginal discharge after the colposcopy.
-If your doctor takes a biopsy sample, he or she will put a thick, brownish-yellow paste on that area to stop any bleeding.
+If your doctor takes a biopsy sample, he or she may put a thick, brownish-yellow paste on that area to stop any bleeding.
 When this paste mixes with blood, it forms a thick black discharge.
-It's normal to have this discharge for a couple of days after the procedure.
-It's also normal to have a little spotting for at least two days after a colposcopy.
+It’s normal to have this discharge for a couple of days after the procedure.
+It’s also normal to have a little spotting for at least two days after a colposcopy.

 Can I use tampons after the procedure?